notnavindu/KaputaToken/README.md

 # $KAPUTA Token + ICO Contract

-An ERC-20 Token built for no reason. $KAPUTA is deployed on the Rinkeby test network.
+A useless cryptocurrency, built for no reason.

+$KAPUTA is ERC-20 Token deployed on the Rinkeby test network.

 [origin](https://www.youtube.com/watch?v=lSpFnlOM5aw)